 4. A Family That Prays Together Stays Together

-Have you ever been pushed so far to the wall that you saw the hand of God stretched towards you?
+Have you ever been pushed so far to the wall but still you saw the hand of God stretched towards you?

-We knew that she prayed for everyone in the family and though that that was enough.
+We knew she prayed for everyone in the family and thought that was enough.

-But not until she was bedridden and no one prayed for us.
+Not until she was bedridden and we had no one to pray for us.

 Then one day we decided to gather as a family (my father and us) – to try this thing called prayer and we held hands and prayed.

-Even though our prayer did not heal her, that coming together and holding made us stronger than before.
+Even though our prayer did not heal her, that act of coming together and holding hands each night made us stronger than before.

 5. Cancer Hospitals in Kisumu Are a Scam